 No licensed builder: You can borrow up to 60% of the cost of the land and the renovations if you are doing it yourself.

 Note: Most lenders restrict the amount you can borrow quite significantly if the property is in a bad condition.
-Renovation loans are assessed by different banks in very different ways so please contact us to find out how much you may be able to borrow.
+Renovation loans are assessed by different banks in very different ways so please call us on 1800 889 743 or complete our free assessment form to find out how much you may be able to borrow.